 Responsibility for the preservation of humane and martial knowledge in the frame of martial community.

-On the training area I am responsible for my training partner.
+In the training area, I am responsible for my training partner.
 He is responsible for me.
 There is no ninjutsu without people, we do not do many Katas alone, and I have to be with good training partners.
-I have to safeguard them, because if I don’t I will not have experienced training partners, I will have injured training partners and I will have to train in other systems.
-As I said earlier, the third paragraph is problematical, I am happy with it, because I would like it to be true for me, but I do not think that everybody here have to feel the same and I do not have any way to explain it rationally.
+I have to safeguard them, because if I don't, I will not have experienced training partners, I will have injured training partners, and I will have to train in other systems.
+As I said earlier, the third paragraph is problematical, I am happy with it, because I would like it to be true for me, but I do not think that everybody here has to feel the same and I do not have any way to explain it rationally.
 A small part that is agreeable to all here is that we cannot use the power that we have to cause harm!
 This, for itself, is very difficult.
-There is no way that we will let our martial knowledge grow sociopaths.
+There is no way that we will let our martial knowledge grow people with psychopathic personalities.